 Welcome to Melbourne Frock Swap - a second hand market with a difference (not a swap, sorry about any confusion!)
-Our stall holders sell second hand, pre-loved and vintage women's clothing and accessories; and we compliment these stalls with pamper stalls, food vans and anything else we think we need to make a day at the Melbourne Frock Swap a proper girls day out :)
+Our stall holders sell second hand, pre-loved and vintage women's clothing and accessories; and the whole event is indoors complete with food trucks, coffee and plenty of change rooms!

 Stallholders are required to sell pre-loved women's fashion and accessories only.
 No kids or men's clothes, no books, no kitchen or household goods, no bric-a-brac.

 Well, it is not girls swapping frocks (apologies for the confusing name!)– It’s just a fancy name for what is essentially a second hand clothing market.
 People (you!) rent stall space from us, clean out their wardrobes and bring everything along to sell and make some pocket money.
 It’s only for women’s clothing (sorry guys!) shoes, bags and accessories.
 But it’s a little classier than a normal flea market (well, we like to think so).
 The markets are entirely indoors and under cover and lots of fun.

 It’s really just a space measured up on the floor.
 We don’t supply anything else, so you’ll need to provide your own racks, tables, displays, boxes, chairs etc - or you can hire as many racks as you like, when you book a stall.
 The stall spaces at Seaworks, Williamstown are a minimum 3 metres wide and 3 metres deep.
 Some stalls may be slightly deeper than this along the walls, but all are a minimum of 3x3.

 What can l sell?

 Women's preloved fashion and accessories.
 So....
 Clothes!
 Shoes!
 Bags!
 Jewellery!
 Scarves!
 Purses!
 Nail polishes!
 Make Up cases!
 Unopened perfumes and make up!
 There are endless possibilities.